telecombcn-dl/2018-dlai-team8/docs/dqn.md

 It can be configured using a `Config` object that specify learning rate, batch size, a seed (so that the behavior is deterministic between runs), and a preinizialized environment.

 At the initialization it will create the DQNs and a replay memory.
-The Agent will use two
+The Agent will use two DQNs, one is optimized after every step, while the other is updated less often.

 ### Action selection
 The action is selecred according to an ϵ-greedy policy.
 The agent will use the model to select the action, but sometimes it will take a random choise.
 The probability to chose at random will decrese exponentially.